NRA Personal Protection in the Home

 To take “Personal Protection In the Home”, you must be able to properly and safely load and unload a semi-automatic pistol, and shoot it accurately enough to consistently hit a paper plate sized target from 25 feet away.
 If you are currently unable to do these things comfortably, or if you feel you need some refresher training, you may want take our “Handgun Safety” course.

-The tuition for “Personal Protection In the Home” is $100.00 for members, or $125 for non-members.
-This includes the book and materials but does not include ammunition.
+The tuition for “Personal Protection In the Home” will be determined prior to the class.
+The price will include the book and materials but does not include ammunition.